Related Topics:

 Key Components

 The MTSS framework is utilized to support decision-making and continuous improvement in Iowa's schools.
-Because the framework supports evidence-based implementation of universal instruction, as well as intervention, it can be utilized across the educational system.
+Because the framework supports evidence-based implementation of universal instruction, supplemental and intensive tiers of intervention, assessment and data-based decision making throughout the system, it can be utilized across the educational system.

-We have utilized the MTSS framework in the implementation of other Iowa initiatives, including the implementation of Iowa Administrative Code 281-62, or the Early Literacy Implementation (ELI) Rule.
-Materials designed through the C4K collaborative related to MTSS are also used to support schools identified through the state's Differentiated Accountability (DA) School Improvement model.
+We have utilized the MTSS framework in the implementation of other Iowa initiatives, including the implementation of Iowa Administrative Code 281-62, or the Early Literacy Implementation (ELI) Rule and Differentiated Accountability (DA) School Improvement model.

 myIGDIs